-For GNI (UK), we propose a vanilla cost of capital of 2.66%, real CPI-stripped.
+For GNI (UK), we have determined a vanilla weighted average cost of capital (WACC) of 2.66%, on a real CPI-stripped basis.

 This is lower than the current rate of return of 3.17%, reflecting the shift downwards in market interest rates since 2017 and the development of wider regulatory thinking in relation to the estimation of the expected market return.
-However, interest rates have been increasing during 2021 and we will review this calculation ahead of the final determination.